DavidWells/analytics/packages/analytics-plugin-crazy-egg/README.md

 const analytics = Analytics({
   app: 'awesome-app',
   plugins: [
-    // This will load Crazy Egg onto the page crazyEgg({
+    // This will load crazy egg on to the page crazyEgg({
       accountNumber: '1234578'
     })